 A final note about comprehensive insurance.
 It only covers the value of your bike, not necessarily what you owe the bank.
 If your bike is worth $10,000, but you owe $15,000, your insurance will only cover the $10,000 (minus your deductible, of course).
 To protect against this, you can get “Gap insurance.”
 This is commonly offered when you purchase or finance a bike.
 Gap insurance covers the difference between what you owe to the bank or finance company on your bike, and what your insurance company pays out as the “value” or your bike.

 This is vitally important!
 The vast majority of motorcycle accidents involving automobiles are the car-driver’s fault.
-To make things worse, many car drivers out there are uninsured, and many more do not carry sufficient insurance to cover you in the event of a major accident where they were at fault.
-Uninsured/Underinsured coverage (aka “Un and Under”) covers you in the event that an at-fault driver hits you.
+To make things worse, many car drivers out there are uninsured, and many more do not carry sufficient insurance to cover you in the event of a major accident.
+Uninsured/Underinsured coverage (aka “Un and Under”) covers you in the event that an at-fault driver hits you and they can’t pay for the resulting damage.
 This can cover your motorcycle (property damage) and any bodily injury you may sustain (medical expenses as well as pain and suffering).
-Like liability insurance, this is measured in terms of property damage and bodily injury coverage.

 The phrase “full coverage” is often used.
 What does it mean, exactly?
 The answer, unfortunately, is not a whole lot.
 “Full coverage” means different things to different people.
 An insurance agent will tell you it means one thing, a bank will tell you another, and an attorney will tell you yet another.
 So what should it mean to you?
 The answer is: NOTHING.